 The family and I headed out for an after-dinner walk the other night.
-We started down the driveway and made our way along the field when someone keenly spied the motherload.
+We had started down the driveway and were making our way along the field when someone keenly spied the motherload.
 Our field was surprisingly filled with sweet, red, wild strawberries perfect for the pickin’ and eatin’.

 Suddenly a walk was the last thing on our minds as the strawberry field beckoned us.
 An hour later, my daughter Autumn and I returned from the field with containers full of the sweetest and reddest lil’ strawberries you ever did see.
 As we picked, we talked about the different delicacies we might make and ultimately I left it to Autumn to come up with a recipe.

 The next morning Autumn awoke and headed to the kitchen.
 First order of business was cleaning up the berries.
 She had decided on a plan.
 Wild strawberry, lemon verbena & rosemary tarts.
 Yum is right!
 She headed out to the garden and picked some lemon verbena and rosemary to complete the treat.

 Cooking With Kids